 They want an optimised contract management process involving not only clear visibility but also easy collaboration, automation, delegation and the ability to analyse spend effectively.

-That’s where a specialist solution has the edge over the ERP, as it brings the benefits of dedicated industry expertise and solves the problems without compromise.
+That’s where investing in contract management has the edge over the ERP, as it brings the benefits of dedicated industry expertise and solves the problems without compromise.